 Provision of pedestrian links or public open space in excess of any minimum requirement in this Scheme.

-Whether development enables a variation without material adverse offsite impacts such as visual bulk, overlooking and overshadowing to adjoining residential properties and the public realm.
+Whether development results in adverse offsite impacts such as visual bulk, overlooking and overshadowing to adjoining residential properties and the public realm.

 Whether the proposal presents, or substantially facilitates an improved architectural and urban design outcome.

 Map 1 to Schedule 56 to Clause 43.02

+[Editing Note: Remove storeys from key]

+[Editing Note: Revise key: reference to the two different laneway widths (10m and 6m) to be replaced with single reference to ‘Indicative new laneway]

 Map 2 to Schedule 56 to Clause 43.02

+[Editing Note: 60% site coverage to be changed to 70%)